Burlington police say neighbor killed Rita Curran

 Five decades later, Murad said, DeRoos’ former wife “told our detectives a different story — the truth.”

-Murad heaped praise on the detectives who have worked the case through the years.
+Murad heaped praise on officers and investigators who have worked the case through the years.
 He singled out Detective Lt.
 James Trieb, commander of the department’s Detective Service Bureau.
 Murad said Trieb reopened the case a few years ago and decided to create a team that would treat cold cases as if the crimes had just been committed.

 “What our detectives have done is only possible because of the thorough initial response all those years ago and the work of successive generations of detectives who have worked this case,” he said.